3 Steps for Switching Medicare Advantage PlansDecember 21, 2018

 - The National Council on Aging’s Medicare Matters website offers comparison tools to help you find the best plans for you.

-- Your insurer, especially if you’re already enrolled in a Medicare Advantage plan or Medicare Supplement coverage, may offer phone assistance or online resources to help you choose between varying health and drug plans.
+- Your insurer, especially if you’re already enrolled in a Medicare Advantage plan, may offer phone assistance or online resources to help you choose between varying health and drug plans.
 They may also be able to inform you about any new, innovative benefits being introduced.